 For more information on how to form a good password please see our Safe Passwords article.

-Starting a new domain or your first web site can seem like a daunting task.
+Starting a new domain or your first website can seem like a daunting task.
 Liquid Web’s Heroic Support is available at any time, day or night, to help make it easier.
-If you have questions that aren’t answered here please contact us by opening a ticket via PIMS or by phone and we will be happy to help!
+If you have questions that aren’t answered here please contact us by opening a ticket via firstname.lastname@example.org, by phone or via a chat, and we will be happy to help!

 Toll Free 1.800.580.4985

 Our Sales and Support teams are available 24 hours by phone or e-mail to assist.